npstn-soft/ProjectMF2.0/README.md

 Copy the "mf_user" "mf_bridge" contexts from the included confbridge.conf example into your confbridge.conf or use our copy verbatim.
-Do the same thing for the included indications.conf (For MF Tone generation)

 You are all set!
 (For correct supervision see below)